jackwillis517/Hungry/README.md

 Sever.js is the main file for the backend system

-## Testing
-### To log into the backend database services go to Cloudinary and MongoDB's websites and use the following credentials:
-#### Username: nolanwillis38@gmail.com
-#### Password: Murphy911!

-### IMPORTANT: In mongoDB be sure to navigate to the Network Access page and add your current IP address, if you don't you'll get an error when you run: npm run server.

-#### If you run into any problems getting this working please email me at: nwillis@syr.edu.
-MongoDB can be a little over protective at times.
-Oh and this is my personal mongoDB account, please don't mess with the other projects.

 ---

 ##### Hungry's Creators: Conner Gurnham, Fabian Ponce De Leon, William Seeley, Robert Ward, Jack Willis & Nolan Willis